 ~ Son Robert Marshall White Jr. ~

 Son Robert Marshall White Jr. (1896-1964) was born on Nov.
 8, 1896 in Hopwood.

-He was of medium height and slender build, and had brown eyes and black hair.
+Robert was of medium height and slender build, and had brown eyes and black hair.
 At age 21, he was employed as a coal miner with the A.C.
 Weimer Company of Brownfield, near Uniontown.

 The Whites lived in Hopwood and were members of the Central Christian Church.

-Tragically, son Robert was killed in a truck accident on West Main Street in Uniontown at the age of 30, on Aug.
-25, 1950.
+They endured heartache when son Robert was killed in a truck accident in Uniontown in 1950.

 Robert passed away in Uniontown Hospital on April 6, 1964.
 The causes of death were congestive heart failure, cirrhosis of the liver and acute pancreas disease.
 Rev. Dr. Earl P. Confer led bye funeral service.
 Burial was in Chalk Hill Cemetery following funeral arrangements handled by the Minerd Funeral Home.